jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_2_Linear_Regression_Walkthrough.md

 1. Run a prediction on the `X_test` holdout data.
 <pre><code>predictions = model.predict(X_test)</code></pre>

 2. Assemble the y (out-of-sample) predictions vs actual returns into a dataframe.
-Add a column for *Predicted Return*,
+Add a column for *Predicted Return*.
 <pre><code>out_of_sample_results = y_test.to_frame()
 out_of_sample_results['Predicted Return'] = predictions
 </code></pre>